 Buckley spent much of the next two years promoting Grace.
 Sales of the album were mostly lackluster, and the songs received little play on the radio.
 Despite that, he was a critical darling and received almost entirely positive reviews.
 His cover of "Hallelujah" was noted as one of his best efforts and among the greatest songs of all time.
 Jimmy Page even called Grace his "favorite album of all time", high praise from the man Buckley counted as one of his chief influences.

 On May 29, 1997, he disappeared while going for an evening swim in Wolf River Harbor, a channel of the Mississippi river; having waded out into the river, fully dressed, while shouting the lyrics to "Whole Lotta Love", he was swept away while a friend was moving their belongings away from the incoming tide.
 His body wasn't found until June 4.
 After an autopsy, it was confirmed that Buckley had taken no illegal drugs or alcohol, and his death was entirely accidental.

-After his death, it was decided by Buckley's mother to release an incomplete version of Jeff's second album, "My Sweetheart the Drunk".
-Due to the album's unfinished nature, it was retitled "Sketches For My Sweetheart the Drunk".
+After his death, it was decided by Buckley's mother to release an incomplete version of Jeff's second album, My Sweetheart the Drunk.
+Due to the album's unfinished nature, it was retitled Sketches for My Sweetheart the Drunk.
 The album itself is even less known than its predecessor, but among serious fans it has the status of being just as good, if not better, than Grace.
 That being said, the album is obviously unfinished, with many songs suffering from poor audio quality and general oddities in terms of songwriting.

 In the years since, Buckley's popularity has grown.
 "Hallelujah" eventually became the number 1 single on iTunes for a time, and several of his demos were released posthumously.